Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange | KRDO

 By Travis Caldwell, Tina Burnside, Rosalina Nieves and Rosa Flores, CNN

-Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the US after being released from custody in a prisoner exchange, according to a CNN crew on the ground.
+Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the United States after being released from custody in a prisoner exchange.

+Griner, 32, “arrived at Joint Base San Antonio-Fort Sam Houston, Texas early Friday … and was taken to Brooke Army Medical Center for a routine evaluation,” a State Department official told CNN.

-A person who appeared to be Griner stepped off the plane shortly after 5:30 a.m.
-ET Friday at Kelly Field in San Antonio, the crew said.
+US officials who met Griner said she was “in good spirits” and “incredibly gracious,” National Security Council spokesperson John Kirby told CNN.
+Griner stepped off the plane shortly after 5:30 a.m.
+ET at Kelly Field.

 “So happy to have Brittney back on US soil.
 Welcome home BG!” tweeted Roger Carstens, a State Department official traveling with Griner, Friday morning.